Take-Some-Bytes/specifications/colonialwars/pow_cwdtp.md

 ``error: true`` in the ``meta`` object.

 The other endpoint, after receiving a ``cwdtp::close`` event, MUST send back a ``cwdtp::close-ack`` event; no payload is allowed, and the connection is considered closed.
+If a ``cwdtp::close-ack`` is not received in 30 seconds, then endpoint that sent the ``cwdtp::close`` event MAY forcefully close the connection.

 The endpoint that initiated the closure must then initiate the transport-layer connection closure.
 If the transport-layer connection is not closed within 30 seconds, the endpoint that received the